Trumpcoin Price Tops $0.0516 (TRUMP)

-Trumpcoin (TRUMP) traded down 63.7% against the US dollar during the 1-day period ending at 14:00 PM Eastern on September 13th.
-Trumpcoin has a total market cap of $340,950.41 and approximately $867.00 worth of Trumpcoin was traded on exchanges in the last 24 hours.
-One Trumpcoin coin can now be purchased for approximately $0.0516 or 0.00000118 BTC on exchanges.
-In the last seven days, Trumpcoin has traded down 69.1% against the US dollar.
+Trumpcoin (TRUMP) traded down 63.7% against the dollar during the 1 day period ending at 11:00 AM E.T. on September 15th.
+Trumpcoin has a market capitalization of $340,950.41 and $867.00 worth of Trumpcoin was traded on exchanges in the last 24 hours.
+One Trumpcoin coin can currently be purchased for about $0.0516 or 0.00000118 BTC on major cryptocurrency exchanges.
+During the last week, Trumpcoin has traded 69.1% lower against the dollar.

 - Blakecoin (BLC) traded flat against the dollar and now trades at $0.0003 or 0.00000001 BTC.